Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 "He had a desire to create terror in the Muslim community and beyond.

-"These were meticulously-planned attacks with the aim of executing as many people as possible.
+"These were meticulously planned attacks with the aim of executing as many people as possible.

 "He caused permanent and immeasurable suffering and harm to victims and families, the Muslim community and New Zealand."

-Zarifeh referenced other high-profile murders where record minimum non parole periods had been imposed.
+Zarifeh referenced other high-profile murders where record minimum non-parole periods had been imposed.

 Life without parole has never been imposed before in New Zealand.